All-Is-On3838/result_email/README.md

-Note from Allison:
+#Goal:
+create firebase cloud function that sends result email after staff updates test result in provider portal

+##Notes
-- Function requires test info pdfs to be in root folder
-- Instead we can call pdfs from cloud storage?
+- Function requires test info pdfs to be in root folder (future: instead we can call pdfs from cloud storage?)

 <br> function currently assumes uid is stored in patient document as "user_id" and email is stored in user document as "email"